Mallick17/SQL-NoSQL/README.md

 ## Step by Step guide to delete the rows in the table

-To delete specific data (rows) from a table in your MySQL `employees` database (or any table within it, such as `employees`, `departments`, etc.), you can use the `DELETE` statement with a `WHERE` clause to target only the rows you want to remove.
-Below, I’ll explain how to delete specific data, provide examples tailored to your context, and cover best practices to ensure you don’t accidentally delete unintended data.
+To delete specific data (rows) from a table in The MySQL `employees` database (or any table within it, such as `employees`, `departments`, etc.), you can use the `DELETE` statement with a `WHERE` clause to target only the rows you want to remove.
+Below, I’ll explain how to delete specific data, provide examples tailored to The context, and cover best practices to ensure you don’t accidentally delete unintended data.

 <details>
     <summary>Click to view Steps to Delete Specific Data from a Table</summary>